rclone/rclone/docs/content/docs.md

 This can be used with the `--stats-one-line` flag for a simpler display.

+To change the display length of filenames (for different terminal widths), see the `--stats-file-name-length` option.
+The default output is formatted for 80 character wide terminals.

 Note: On Windows until [this bug](https://github.com/Azure/go-ansiterm/issues/26) is fixed all non-ASCII characters will be replaced with `.` when `--progress` is in use.